 Stone resources for the manufacture of tools were chosen for their suitability and transported across the landscape.
 Of course, this indicates a level of cognitive complexity, but we must remember that chimps and orangutans choose sticks and grass of particular widths and strengths, trim them to the appropriate length, and transport them in their mouths to their site of intended use.
-Apes learn by trial and error,
+Apes learn by trial and error, innovation and imitation, and cultural transmission, i.e., traits spread throughout a group by observation.
 Cultural transmission of innovations is even seen in monkeys, e.g. Japanese macaques washing sweet potatoes, skimming grain kernels floating on the surface to separate them from beach sand, and bathing in volcanic springs.